 These treatments are of immense use in Psoriatic arthritis.

 Clinical experience has shown that the above-mentioned treatments have shown tremendous results in combating Psoriatic arthritis, especially those which are not very severe or not complicated.
 The results are outstanding.
-When skilfully combined they reduce pain and swelling and give good relief to the patients.
+When skillfully combined they reduce pain and swelling and give good relief to the patients.
 Of course, they should be combined with disease-modifying medicines and formulations according to the involved dosha along with a regular laxative for detoxification.

 Internal medications are also administered like: